chenjshnn/chenjshnn.github.io/index.md

 ### News {#news}
+- [2025-10] Our paper "Towards Human-AI Synergy in UI Design: Supporting Iterative Generation with LLMs" just get accepted by TOCHI.
+- [2025-07] Our International Workshop on Responsible AI Engineering ([RAIE2026@ICSE](https://conf.researchr.org/home/icse-2026/raie-2026#Call-for-Papers)) is accepted and will be co-located with ICSE2026.
+Welcome your submission!
 - [2025-02] Invited as a PC Member for ASE 2025
 - [2025-01-20] Two papers accepted at [WWW'2025](https://www2025.thewebconf.org/)
 - [2024-12] Invited as a PC Member for ICSE 2026